sidataplus/THIRAWAT-mapper/README.md

 uv run python -m thirawat_mapper_beta.index.build --help
 ```

 `uv sync` reads the project metadata and installs the required packages (PyTorch, LanceDB, transformers, etc.) against Python 3.11.x.
-Subsequent `uv run …` invocations will reuse the same environment.
+Subsequent `uv run ...` invocations will reuse the same environment.
 Replace paths in the examples below to match your workspace.
-All text used for indexing and inference is normalized (lower‑cased, whitespace collapsed) for stable matching.
+All text used for indexing and inference is normalized (lower-cased, whitespace collapsed) for stable matching.

 ## 1. Build a LanceDB Index